ember-cli/ember-cli.github.io/_posts/2013-04-06-developing-addons-and-blueprints.md

 (Use the same versions found in your Ember CLI Application's `package.json`)

 ### Broccoli build options for in-repo-addons
-To ensure the you can use babel.js and related polyfills with your in-repo-addon add babel options to the `included` hook of the in-repo-addon `index.js`:
+To ensure that you can use babel.js and related polyfills with your in-repo-addon add babel options to the `included` hook of the in-repo-addon `index.js`:

 {% highlight javascript %}